Estimated reading time: 6 minutes

 Though his arrival in the village doesn’t exactly raise any suspicions at first, the little details start to mount one on top of the other, leading the inspector to believe there is something truly dark, sinister and rotten hiding beneath Three Pines’ idyllic veneer, and Jane fell victim to it.

-The people of Three Pines are generally secretive and tend to look out for each other, cutting Gamache’s work out for him, forcing him and his detectives to roll up their sleeves and start digging through the carefully-hidden dirt, and hopefully bring the evil core of it all into the light.
+The people of Three Pines are generally secretive and tend to look out for each other, cutting Gamache’s work out for him.
+To find out who killed Jane in Still Life, him and his detectives are forced to roll up their sleeves and start digging through the carefully-hidden dirt, to hopefully bring the evil core of it all into the light.

 The Guilty Pleasure of Still Life

 Murder mysteries and detective stories come in all shapes and flavours, with pretty much every book falling into a somewhat specific category.
 When it comes to Still Life, and in the Chief Inspector Gamache Mystery series as a whole, I think it’s important to understand what you will and won’t be getting from it.

 In terms of realism and procedural descriptions, Still Life certainly doesn’t come close to what some other authors in the genre are capable of providing.
 On the contrary, for me this book harkens back to the golden age of Agatha Christie where the logical chain of events surrounding a murder was more focused on, rather than the scientific methods used to solve it.